About Me

 QuickHits

-A former Tulsan, I’ve called Colorado Springs home since 2007.
+A former Okie, I’ve called Colorado home since 2007.
 I love hiking 14ers, but am no technical climber.
 Hobbies include hiking, camping, vegetable gardening, and writing.
-Sadly, I used to include tennis and soccer on that list.
-But my knees are begging me to take up pickleball!
+Sadly, I used to include tennis and soccer on my list of activities.
+But my knees finally told me to stop.
+However, my new hip says it’s time to pick up pickleball.

 Political Views: Fiscally conservative, socially aware, and politically guarded.

-Religious Views: I find wisdom in many, but my devotion is to Jesus.
+Religious Views: I find wisdom in many, but am devoted to Jesus.

 Favorite Music: Southern Rock; Blue Grass; rocked-out old hymns.